This information is intended for use by health professionals

 Oxeltra is not intended for use as a prn analgesic.

-Increasing severity of pain will require an increased dosage of Oxeltra tablets using individual tablet strengths, either alone or in combination, to achieve pain relief.
+Generally, the lowest effective dose for analgesia should be selected.
+Increasing severity of pain will require an increased dosage of Oxeltra tablets, using the different tablet strengths, either alone or in combination, to achieve pain relief.
 The correct dosage for any individual patient is that which controls the pain and is well tolerated for a full 12 hours.
 Patients should be titrated to pain relief unless unmanageable adverse drug reactions prevent this.
-If higher doses are necessary increases should be made, where possible, in 25% - 50% increments.
+If higher doses are necessary increases should be made in 25% - 50% increments.
 The need for escape medication more than twice a day indicates that the dosage of Oxeltra tablets should be increased.

 The usual starting dose for opioid naïve patients or patients presenting with severe pain uncontrolled by weaker opioids is 10 mg, 12-hourly.
 Some patients may benefit from a starting dose of 5 mg to minimise the incidence of side effects.
 The dose should then be carefully titrated, as frequently as once a day if necessary, to achieve pain relief.
 For the majority of patients, the maximum dose is 200 mg 12-hourly.
 However, a few patients may require higher doses.
 Doses in excess of 1000 mg have been recorded.